 There is a consensus opinion among many historians that

 the Aryans were a heterogeneous group of people who lived in different

-parts of the ancient world in the area comprising Mediterranean, parts
+parts of the ancient world in the area comprising Mediterranean,

-Persians, Germans, Greeks, Romans, and
+of "some" Indians, Persians, Germans, Greeks, Romans, and

 the Celts were Aryans, who worshipped different gods and goddesses,

 used fire in their rituals and spoke many languages, which have

 evolved into the present day Indo European languages.

 The Indo Iranian group of Aryans settled in Iran and parts of

 north western India.
 Although they seemed to have shared a common

 ancestry, they parted their ways in matters of language and religion.

-However, there is a divergence of opinion among
+However, there is a divergence of opinion among various scholars

-side has come up with convincing evidence or argument so far.
+has come up with convincing evidence or argument so far.